 How often is anti-VEGF treatment required?

-For most people, treatment usually begins with an initial course of three injections at monthly intervals.
-Subsequent treatment is determined by the response of each patient.
-In some patients, ongoing or indefinite treatment may be required.
+For most people, treatment usually begins with injections at monthly intervals.
+Treatment is determined by the response of each patient.
+Depending on the response, the interval between injections may be extended.
+For most patients, ongoing or indefinite treatment is required.
 The interval between injections typically ranges from four to 12 weeks.

 When would anti-VEGF treatment not be given?